The Power Of A Mascot

 If you’re building something to last.

 Mascots can be durable.
-A strong, durable character can adapt and evolve over time, while still carrying your brand to the next generation.
+A strong mascot can adapt and evolve over time while still carrying your brand into the next generation.
+There’s a reason people remember the mascot from a cereal they ate 25 years ago.

 When A Mascot Might Not Fit